 India's market regulator, the Securities and Exchange Board of India, has set a final deadline of April 1 for all of the country's listed companies to name at least one female director.
 In the 12 months after the SEBI order was first announced in February 2014, only 580 companies out of thousands had appointed women as directors, according to local reports.
 More than 80 appointments were family of company owners.

 India's wealthiest are setting a high profile example of applying the letter of the law.
-Mukesh Ambani, the second richest Indian helming the petrochemicals to telecoms conglomerate Reliance Industries Ltd., appointed his wife Nita Ambani to the board of the company.
+Mukesh Ambani, the second richest Indian who heads the petrochemicals to telecoms conglomerate Reliance Industries Ltd., appointed his wife Nita Ambani to the company's board.

 Industrialist Gautam Singhania named his wife Nawaz Singhania as a non-executive director of his company, Raymond Group, one of the world's largest textile manufacturing conglomerates.
 Both women have business experience though not directly applicable to overseeing a conglomerate.